Write your search here

 • Executor – This is the person looking after the estate of the deceased if there is a will and they will nearly always be named in the will as the person the deceased wanted to look after the estate.

 • Administrator If there is no will, a family member can apply for a grant of probate so that they can deal with the estate.
-They will be name an Administrator of the Estate and not an Executor.
+They will be named an Administrator of the Estate and not an Executor.

 • Dependants Usually the spouse, a partner under a civil partnership, an unmarried partner if we can prove cohabitation for two years or more, and children.
 In some cases, it is possible that grandchildren, elderly parents, grandparents, brothers, sisters, aunts and uncles could have a claim if they were dependent on the deceased in some way.